HoodMuseumDartmouth/essays/README.md

 # Norwich
-.ve-map 43.730278,-72.303056 11 marker width=50%
+.ve-map 43.730278,-72.303056 13 basemaps=Esri_WorldTopoMap left
     - 43.730278,-72.303056, "Norwich, Vermont"
     - wc:450px-Norwich-Vermont-Bragg_Hill-Autumn.jpg

 Norwich, Vermont is now a place where very rich people live.
-This line will in no way make it to the public [an image from Wikimedia commons](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4f/Norwich-Vermont-Bragg_Hill-Autumn.jpg/450px-Norwich-Vermont-Bragg_Hill-Autumn.jpg).
+That line will in no way make it to the public [an image from Wikimedia commons](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4f/Norwich-Vermont-Bragg_Hill-Autumn.jpg/450px-Norwich-Vermont-Bragg_Hill-Autumn.jpg).
 In order to get the flyto animation, I need to geotag an image in a repo with the coordinates in exiftool.
 I do not have that repo.

-However, if we did want to experience what the flyto animation does, this is an example with arches:
+I could also not find the correct geographic coordinates for something called Beaver Meadow in Norwich, but that would be super awesome if I could.
+Then I could put a side-by-side comparison of the two.